canonical/prometheus-k8s-operator/CONTRIBUTING.md

 ### Library Details

+The Prometheus charm library facilitates two things

+1. For metrics providers to forward configuration such as scrape jobs, alert rules and related metadata to the Prometheus charm.
+2. For metrics consumers (the Prometheus charm) to assimilate information provided by the scrape targets, so that it may be used to configure Promtheus.

 The Prometheus charm library exposes a consumer and provider object - `MetricsEndpointConsumer` and `MetricsEndpointProvider` along with the custom charm event `TargetsChanged` within the `MonitoringEvents` event